Updated March 18, 2026

 Frequently Asked Questions About Bruges

 Since 2019, only 2 cruise ships per day can dock at Zeebrugge (down from 5).
-Bruges receives 8.3 million visitors per year and 6 million arrive by cruise.
-The limit manages overcrowding in the compact medieval city.
+Bruges receives 8.3 million visitors per year and around 6 million arrive by cruise.
+The limit manages overcrowding in the compact medieval city center.

 Yes — public drinking is generally tolerated in Belgium.
-Belgian beer culture is UNESCO-listed.
+Belgian beer culture is UNESCO-listed Intangible Cultural Heritage.
+Having a beer on Markt square is perfectly normal.
 Just don't become drunk and disorderly.

 Cover shoulders and knees.
-The Church of Our Lady (housing Michelangelo's Madonna) and Basilica of the Holy Blood have dress codes.
+The Church of Our Lady (housing Michelangelo's Madonna) and the Basilica of the Holy Blood are particularly important to dress appropriately for.
+Carry a light scarf or cardigan.

 Also Visiting Nearby...